Rev0kz/flask-couchbase-demo/README.md

  `python app.py`

+## How to Pull a Couchbase Server Image from DockerHub

+You need to login before you can access images DockerHub

+ `docker pull couchbase/server`

 ## How to Run a New Container for the Couchbase Server Image

  `docker run -d --name db -p 8091-8094:8091-8094 -p 11210:11210 couchbase`